 Psycho-oncology services are a key element in optimising outcomes for patients undergoing cancer treatment.

-Evaluation has been undertaken to appraise an online group psychoeducation intervention for cancer patients that has been integrated into a stepped-care model.
+Evaluation has been undertaken to appraise an online group psychoeducation intervention for people with cancer that has been integrated into a stepped-care model.
 The success of this model has generated international interest with the Barwon team leading the way in implementation and evaluation.
-Further exploration of this model of care is being undertaken as a qualitative study in collaboration with Deakin University.
+Further exploration of this model of care is being undertaken as a qualitative study in collaboration with Deakin University’s Professor Vicki White.

 Quantitative findings that show the psychoeducation intervention appears to be acceptable with high uptake and satisfaction; a significant reduction in waiting times from referral to first intervention and the proportion of patients requiring more intensive 1:1 therapy.
-Senior Psychologist Fiona Lynch presented findings from this study at the International Psycho-oncology Society (IPOS) World Congress 2023.
+Senior Psychologist Fiona Lynch presented findings from this study at the International Psycho-oncology Society (IPOS) World Congress 2023 (Milan, Italy).

-For more information on this project, contact the lead researcher Fiona Lynch, Psychologist.
+For more information on this project, contact the lead researcher Fiona Lynch, Senior Clinical Psychologist.

 Psychological prehabilitation for people undergoing autologous stem cell transplant: a qualitative study

-This project is underway to evaluate the perspectives of patients and healthcare professionals on psychological prehabilitation prior to autologous stem-cell transplant.
-Barwon Health staff are working in collaboration with Deakin University Masters Research Student Kathryn Wilkin, using qualitative research to guide developments in patient-centred care.
-Data has been collected and the team are currently analysing the results.
+This project evaluated the perspectives of patients and healthcare professionals on psychological prehabilitation prior to autologous stem-cell transplant.
+Barwon Health staff collaborated with Deakin University’s Professor Vicki White and Masters Research Student Kathryn Wilkin, using qualitative research to guide developments in patient-centred care.
+Findings of this study will be presented at the Clinical Oncology Society of Australia (COSA) / International Psycho-Oncology Society (IPOS) Annual Scientific Meeting 2025 (Adelaide).

-For more information on this project, contact Fiona Lynch, Psychologist.
+For more information on this project, contact Fiona Lynch, Senior Clinical Psychologist.

 Family Violence impacts patients and workforce at Barwon Health.
 From 2018 to mid-2021, Barwon Health received funding to roll out the Strengthening Hospital Responses to Family Violence (SHRFV) initiative, and provide support to Colac Area Health, Hesse Rural Health and Great Ocean Road Health Service to implement this enhanced response to family violence.
 This initiative sits alongside the Victoria-wide Multi-Agency Risk Assessment and Management Framework (MARAM).
 Policies, procedures, practice guidance and tools supporting the response to family violence need to align with the MARAM framework and encompass ongoing legislative requirements of the Child and Family Violence Information Sharing Schemes.